pajjaecat/ORI-SRD/docs/HowToUse/howToUse.rst

 Future Known
 ==============
 For comparison purposes, the simulations must first be run, supposing the prediction block has perfect knowledge of the future.
-See:ref:`Rst2021_2022_KnownFuture`
+See :ref:`Rst2021_2022_KnownFuture`

 Persistence
 ============